divnix/std/ARCHITECTURE.md

 The project is rooted deeply inside the Nix Ecosystem, but it strives to become a portal to make the powers of a store based reproducible packaging system readily available and palatable to colleagues and friends.

-- _Nix where nix due_ &mdash; a Nix maximalist approach may be an innate condition to some of us, but trying to be a portal we deeply recognize and value other more profane perspectives and don't dismiss them as ignorance.
+- _Use nix only where it is best suited_ &mdash; a Nix maximalist approach may be an innate condition to some of us, but trying to be a portal we deeply recognize and value other perspectives and don't dismiss them as ignorance.
 - _Disrupt where disruption is necessary_ &mdash; to our chagrin, the Nix ecosystem is quite a monotheistic silo.
 Therefore, we don't shy away from deviating from its widely accepted norms and standards when we feel that deviation has a greater chance at furthering the ideas of being a portal.
 - _Look left, right, above and beyond_ &mdash; our end-to-end perspective commands us to actively seek and reach out to other projects and ecosystems to compose the best possible value chain.